eviefp/dotfiles/README.md

     - [ ] restclient
     - [ ] ranger
     - [ ] edit-indirect # galaxy brain figure it out later
+- [ ] notmuch not working
+- [ ] emacsclient thing - seems broken in home-manager for now (not working with emacs28; and I have a too old home-manager version for services to work)
 - [ ] lsp-haskell HaRe stuff https://github.com/emacs-lsp/lsp-haskell/blob/master/lsp-haskell.el#L128 seems broken?